 The Clergy Team

-All of our clergy can of course be contacted any time to arrange an appointment; they will be delighted to visit you and pray with you.
-Garden visiting is taking place at present in compliance with Covid-19 restrictions and regulations.
+All of our clergy can be contacted any time to arrange an appointment; they will be delighted to visit you and pray with you.
+Garden visiting is taking place at present (weather permitting), or home visits for those who prefer indoor visits.

-Our clergy team need to be advised if anyone is in hospital, discharged from hospital or are ill at home, so they can make suitable arrangements to visit.
+Our clergy team would be grateful if you could advise them if anyone is in hospital, discharged from hospital or are ill at home, so they can make suitable arrangements to visit.
 We ask that you keep clergy informed as situations change so that they can manage their time to be most effective for you.
+They can also provide a phone call if this is more convenient.
+See Contact Details to arrange a visit!

 Hoping to recommence soon in line with easing of Covid restrictions